folknor/factorio-shuttle/README.md

     Also, typing a dot (.) in the box is a special case; it will trigger the top-most station button.
     So, once you've typed enough that the top button matches, just input a . as the next character, like "copper 1.", and the topmost button will be triggered.

-The station buttons behave differently depending on context;

-1. If you are in your shuttle train, it instantly changes destination to the clicked station.
+A station button instantly changes your shuttles destination to the clicked station.
-2. If you are not in a shuttle train, it locates the closest available shuttle train and sends it to the clicked station.

 ## Advanced